Qiongyi/TRIAGE_R_Package/docs/_build/html/_sources/Testing TRIAGE.rst.txt

     # Run TRIAGEgene
     ds <- TRIAGEgene(demo)

-    # Generate Jaccard Index Heatmap
+    # Generate a Jaccard Index Heatmap
     setwd("/path/to/working/directory")
     if (!dir.exists("tests")) {
       dir.create("tests")
     }
     plotJaccard(ds, "tests/Jaccard_heatmap_Human_test1.pdf")

+    # Generate a dot plot to compare GO enrichment analysis based on DS results from "group_1"
+    go_result <- compareGO(ds, ds_column = "group_1", output_file = "tests/group1_compareGO.pdf")

 **# Test 2: Run TRIAGEgene on Demo Mouse Data**

-Objective: To test `TRIAGEgene` using mouse data and generate a Jaccard Index Heatmap for visualization.
+Objective: To test `TRIAGEgene` using mouse data and generate visualizations.

 **Steps:**

 1. Read the input file (CSV format).
-2. Run `TRIAGEgene` with species specified as "Mouse".
+2. Run `TRIAGEgene` with species specified as "Mouse", with 'pvalue' enabled to calculate p-values using a rank-based Z-Score method.
 Auto-selection for log transformation is enabled.
 3. Generate a Jaccard Index Heatmap using the top 100 genes.
+4. Generate a dot plot to compare GO enrichment analysis based on `TRIAGEgene` output.

 .. code-block:: R